-This Procedure applies to all students throughout their period of enrolment and includes students:

-- On campus.

-- Engaged in course related activities away from campus (such as placements, field trips and study abroad).

-- In UCW student accommodation.

-Generally, this policy is only intended for use in cases where the behaviour, disruption or risk presented by the student is perceived to be of a serious or potentially serious nature.
-The level of risk posed by a student, either to themselves, others, or UCW, will be measured by the use of a risk assessment (Appendix 1).
-This will provide a consistent and transparent means of assessing the perceived risk and will be co-ordinated by the HE Academic Registry Team (HEART) involving and liaising with other staff as appropriate.
-The Fitness to Study policy has three stages.
-Depending on the perceived and/or assessed severity of the situation and potential seriousness of risk, action may be initiated at any stage.
+- 2.1 This procedure applies to all students throughout their period of enrolment and includes students: - On campus. - Engaged in course related activities away from campus (such as placements, field trips and study abroad). - In UCW student accommodation. - 2.2 Generally, this policy is only intended for use in cases where the behaviour, disruption or risk presented by the student is perceived to be of a serious or potentially serious nature.
+The level of risk posed by a student, either to themselves, others, or UCW, will be measured using a risk assessment (Appendix 1).
+This will provide a consistent and transparent means of assessing the perceived risk and will be co-ordinated by the HE Academic Registry Team (HEART) involving and liaising with other staff as appropriate. - 2.3 The Fitness to Study policy has three stages.
+Depending on the perceived and/or assessed severity of the situation and potential seriousness of risk, action may be initiated at any stage. - 2.4 University Centre Weston is committed to admissions protocols which do not discriminate directly or indirectly against applicants on the grounds of disability (reference should be made to the UCW Admissions Policy for further clarification).
+UCW encourages disclosure of a disability during the application process for courses, so that any additional support requirements can be discussed, and where practicable arranged prior to arrival.